C2SM-RCM/CCLM2CMOR/README.rst

 The processing will finish much faster when using multiprocessing (``--multi``).
 In this way several years are processed simultaneously.
-Specify the number of available cores in the configuration file.
+For this, specify the number of available cores in the configuration file and the desired time range over the command line or in the configuration file.

 After the processing you can concatenate the files to chunks by running the script again with the ``--chunk-var`` option.
 Add the option